 The Museum recreates life in a bygone era with fascinating displays of Victorian clothing, china, and household furniture, rooms partitioned depicting daily life such as a shop, a laundry room, school and buttery.
 From the museum you can take a self-guided historic walking tour – maps can be purchased for a mere R2 at the museum.
 Should you want a little more excitement than on your walk, then ask for the Darling Mystery Tour instead and challenge your mind on this innovative treasure hunt.

 Feeling peckish?
-Then head on over to The Marmalade Cat or The Flying Pig for delicious, locally made food.
+Then head on over to The Marmalade Cat for delicious, locally made food.
 Darling also boasts their own craft brewery: Darling Brew is a favourite among the locals and the city folk.
-If wine is more your thing, then pop in at Ormonde Private Cellar for a wine tasting or spoil yourself with a Wine & Chocolate pairing.
-Bring the family to the Groote Post Country Market, which happens on the last Sunday of every month during Spring and Summer.
+Bring the family to the Groote Post which is open 7 days a week.

-Find Darling on the West Coast Way Culture and Scenic Routes
+Find Darling on the West Coast Way Culture and Tractor Routes

 Darling Tourism Bureau

 3. Yzerfontein – A Beach Town Rich In Nature